MultiPaper/MultiPaper/README.md

     - Each server caches chunks that are needed by the players it's serving
     - The servers keep each others' caches in sync with eachother
     - The servers work together to ensure every chunk gets ticked
-    - Does not require BungeeCord, just some node balancing method to evenly distribute players across the servers
+    - Does not require BungeeCord or Velocity, just some node balancing method to evenly distribute players across the servers

 - MultiPaper-Master